TerribleDev/Javascript-cheatsheet/Arrays.md

 // hasOrange is true
 ```

-if the array does not have an orange:
+if the array does not have an orange in it, the result will be false instead of true:

 ```js